 Career Technical Institute (CTI) is helping Military Spouses reach their career goals with MyCAA Military Spouse Benefits.
 CTI offers a number of approved programs full of growth and opportunity.
 CTI is approved to provide career training for military spouses looking to pursue certificates, certifications, or an AAS Degree with a defined concentration.
-Approved career fields and occupations for the MyCAA scholarship include Healthcare Services, Hospitality and Information Technology.
+Online Classes are available for most programs.

 Career advancement is available through the Military Spouse Career Advancement Accounts Program (MyCAA), sponsored by the Department of Defense’s (DoD) Spouse Education and Career Opportunities (SECO) program.
 As an eligible military spouse, you may receive a maximum education benefit of up to $4,000 with an annual fiscal year cap of $2,000 to achieve your career goals.
 The MyCAA scholarship can be used over a 3-year period for a total of $4,000 and does not impact the service member’s funding should a military spouse accept the MyCAA scholarship benefit.

 CTI is also approved by the U.S. Department of Education to participate in the Title IV Federal Financial Aid Program, which offers qualified students the opportunity to apply for Federal Pell Grants, Stafford Subsidized and Unsubsidized student loans and Parent Plus loans.
 Qualified students may use the MyCAA benefit along with financial aid.